rnadanadia/Clustering_Enron/README.md

    - [X] Nadia : Research in Clustering and Topic Modelling
    -
    ***Challenge for today***
-   1. Which clustering method to use? --answer : topic modelling and K- means
+   1. Which clustering method to use? --answer : topic modelling and K- means.
-   2. What is the expectancy of the end result? --answer :  data visualization of topic modelling and K-means
+   2. What is the expectancy of the end result? --answer :  data visualization of topic modelling and K-means.

-#### - Tuesday
+### Tuesday
    ***General***
    - [X] Brainstorming at 09.00 and 12.00
    - [X] Data cleaning